Does an NAD supplement really work? What the human trials, blood NAD data and null findings actually show, and how to tell if yours is doing anything.

 How can you tell if your NAD supplement is actually working?

-This is the practical question, and there are three reasonable ways to answer it.
+This is the practical question.
+There are three reasonable ways to answer it, and they line up from most rigorous to most human.

-The most rigorous: get an NAD+ blood test before you start and after eight to twelve weeks.
+- Blood test before and at eight to twelve weeks.
 Several labs offer dried blood spot tests for NAD+.
-If the number goes up meaningfully, the supplement is doing what the trials say it does.
+If the number rises meaningfully, the supplement is doing what the trials say it does.
 If it doesn't move, change the form, dose, or route before the year of bottles drains your wallet.

-The middle option: track a biomarker the trials have shown can shift.
+- Track a biomarker the trials have moved.
 For a healthy person, that might be HbA1c, fasting insulin, grip strength, or a timed gait-speed test you can do at home.
 For an older adult, gait speed and grip strength are the cleanest markers of the kind of changes Igarashi reported.

-The least rigorous, but the one most people actually use: a subjective journal.
-Sleep quality, energy at 3pm, perceived recovery after exercise, mental sharpness.
-Track for ninety days.
+- Keep a subjective journal for ninety days.
+Sleep quality, energy at 3pm, perceived recovery, mental sharpness.
 Be honest about placebo, dose adjustments, and whether you started anything else at the same time.
 If nothing shifts, that's data too.

 A blunt note from our research work: most users overestimate what they feel in the first month, and underestimate what they see on the third blood test.
 The trial data follows the same shape.
 Give it twelve weeks before deciding.